-Although the Company is not required to comply with the UK Corporate Governance Code (formerly the Combined Code) published by the Financial Reporting Council in September 2014, all the Directors remain committed to high standards of corporate governance and consider that the Board progressively adopts best practices.
-Although the Company does not apply the full requirements of the UK Corporate Governance Code, the following sections describe how the Board has applied the principles of the UK Corporate Governance Code that they consider relevant to a company of their size and stage of development.
+Although the Company is not required to comply with the Financial Reporting Council's ("FRC") UK Corporate Governance Code published in April 2016, all the Directors remain committed to high standards of corporate governance and consider that the Board progressively adopts best practices.
+Although the Company does not apply the full requirements of the FRC's UK Corporate Governance Code, the following sections describe how the Board has applied the principles of the FRC's UK Corporate Governance Code that they consider relevant to a company of their size and stage of development.

 The BoardThe Workings of the Board and its Committees